LBHackney-IT/Data-Platform-Playbook/docs/playbook/getting-set-up/notebook-setup.md

 **What is the notebooking tool**

 Essentially a Jupyter server so that we can run Jupyter Notebooks.
-Jupyter notebooks are python scripts which run in cells, which makes it easier to develop and try things out
+A Jupyter notebook is a web-based interactive development environment that runs Python code in a sequence of cells, which can be individually executed in the form of a notebook.
+This makes it easier to develop code and try things out on your own computer.

-For the Data Platform, it will have the scripts necessary to be quite similar to AWS Glue
+We have some ready-made notebooks which will include scripts that will allow interaction with the Data Platform.
+The Python code will be similar to what will eventually be used within the Data Platform infrastructure, therefore Jupyter notebooks are great for prototyping.

 **Why should you use the notebooking tool**